Diffusion-induced blowup solutions for the shadow limit model of a singular Gierer-Meinhardt system: Introduction

 Here $\nu$ stands for the unit outer normal vector to $\partial \Omega,$ whilst $u$ and $v$ are the concentrations of the activator and the inhibitor, respectively.
 Besides, $\epsilon$ and $ D$ represent the diffusing coefficients and exponents $p,q,r,s$ measuring the morphogens interactions satisfy

 A biologically interesting case arises when the activator diffuses much faster compared to the inhibitor.
-So in the case where $D \to +\infty,$ dividing the second one in \eqref{Gierer-Meinhardt} by $D$, we take formally that for any $ t \in (0,T)$ and thanks to the Neumann boundary condition, activator's concentration $v$ will be spatial homogeneous, i.e. $ v(x,t) = \xi (t), $ cf. \cite{KSN17}, \cite{NKMI2018} and \cite{KBM20} (a rigorous proof for a version of Gierer-Meinhardt system can be found in \cite{MCMVJM17} and \cite{MCHKSN18}, whilst for the case of general reaction-diffusion systems the interested reader can check \cite{BK19}).
+So in the case where $D \to +\infty,$ dividing the second one in \eqref{Gierer-Meinhardt} by $D$, we take formally that for any $ t \in (0,T)$ and thanks to the Neumann boundary condition, activator's concentration $v$ will be spatial homogeneous, i.e. $ v(x,t) = \xi (t),$ (this system was first introduced by Keener \cite{KSAM78}; see also \cite{KSN17}, \cite{NKMI2018} and \cite{KBM20}; a rigorous proof for a version of Gierer-Meinhardt system can be found in \cite{MCMVJM17} and \cite{MCHKSN18}, whilst for the case of general reaction-diffusion systems the interested reader can check \cite{BK19}).
 Next, integrating the second equation in \eqref{Gierer-Meinhardt}, we finally derive the shadow system for $u$ and $\xi$

 where

 We now focus on the case $ \tau = 0,$ that is when inhibitor's response rate is quite small against inhibitor's growth, and thus by the second equation in \eqref{Shadow-model-xi-homogeneous} we derive